slipstream/SlipStreamDocumentation/docs/release_notes/supported-releases.rst

  - Fix regression when downloading reports

 For Dave
- - Update of schema to save dataset information for objects.
+ - Update of schema of the Deployment resource to save dataset information for data objects.

 Alice, Bob, Clara, and Dave can be found
 `here <http://sixsq.com/personae/>`_.